 Because tree removal can be rather expensive, you should consider alternative solutions if removing the tree isn’t completely necessary.
 If the tree is not threatening your home, your loved ones or your neighbors, you could take one of these routes instead:

 - Cabling and bracing: Carefully placed cables and brace rods can offer structural support to trees that need it.
-This can be helpful for healthy trees that lean the wrong direction or have been damaged in a storm.
+This can be helpful for healthy trees that lean in the wrong direction or have been damaged in a storm.

 - Mulching and fertilizing: A good mulching and fertilizing strategy may help rejuvenate roots and restore a tree’s health.